<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=196353&amp;fmt=gif">

 9. Never assume a change will work

-Just because you believe or expect that a change will deliver the KPI improvement you expect does not mean it will actually happen.
+Just because you believe or expect that a change will deliver the KPI improvement you expect does not mean it will happen.
 Gather data, identify a problem, and implement solutions.
-Then go back and monitor that same data again to determine whether what you set out to accomplish was actually accomplished.
+Then go back and monitor that same data again to determine whether what you set out to accomplish was accomplished.
 If it was, share this positive news with your staff.

-10. Don't settle for average
+10. Don't settle for an average ASC revenue cycle

-Set KPI and benchmarking goals that will help elevate your performance to a level that will allow you to tell and show — through data — your governing board that you have a strong revenue cycle they should be proud of.
+Set KPI and benchmarking goals that will help elevate your ASC's performance to a level that will allow you to tell and show — through data — your governing board that you have a strong revenue cycle they should be proud of.
 Then aim even higher.
 Being well above average may be in reach.